philjord/ElderScrollsExplorer/README.md

 2. Install it (It is not recomended to install under program files)
 3. Make sure you have java installed at least 1.6 or later
 4. Open eclipse and choose a workspace location
-5. Change to the workbench and open the Java perspective (Window -> Perspective -> Open Perspective -> Java).
+5. Close the welcome screen tab
-6. Open the Git Repositories View (Window -> Show View -> Other -> Team -> Git Repositories)
+6. From the menu select File -> Import -> Git -> Projects from Git
-7. Click the "Clone a Git Repository" link in the Git Repositories view (or the button in the upper right corner, a blue curved arrow over a yellow barrel).
+7. Click Next
+8. Select Clone URI
+9. Click Next
 8. Cut and paste the text below into the URI field

     https://github.com/philjord/ElderScrollsExplorer.git

 9. Click Next (no login info required)
 10. Click Next (leave master branch ticked)
-11. Change working directory if you wish
+11. Change working directory if you wish, click Next
-12. Tick "Import all existing Eclipse Projects"
+12. Ensure "Import existing Eclipse Projects" is selected
+13. Click Next
+14. Ensure ElderScrollsExplorer is ticked
-13. Click Finish
+15. Click Finish
-14. Wait for it to be pulled and imported
+16. Wait for it to be pulled and imported
-15. In the project Explorer window expand the new project (ElderScrollsExplorer)
+17. In the Project Explorer window expand the new project (ElderScrollsExplorer)
-16. Right click on the file in the root called "projectSet.psf" and select Import Project Set
+18. Right click on "projectSet.psf" -> Import Project Set...
-17. It will spend some time dowmloading the code and importing the projects (several minutes)
+19. It will spend some time downloading the code and importing the projects (several minutes)
+20. Open the Java perspective (Window -> Perspective -> Open Perspective -> Java).
+21. Now setup your workspace as you prefer

 Everything you need (apart from game data files) should now be present in your IDE, it is a long list of projects.

-You you do any development it's important that no project except ElderScrollsExplorer uses any classes from java.awt.\* or javax.\*
+To ensure compatibility with the Android runtime it's important that no project except ElderScrollsExplorer uses any classes from java.awt.\* or javax.\*

-Also it's best to use jdk 1.6 to ensure compatibility with Android generally
+Also it's best to use jdk 1.6 at this point

 ### To run as a java application

 Before running it:

 The Jbullet (http://jbullet.advel.cz) is an amazingly optomised project (that is very cool in it's own right).
-In order for it to compile you must right click the "build.xml" file in the root of the project and "Run As.." ->"Ant Build"
+In order for it to compile you must

+Right click the "build.xml" file in the root of the project and "Run As.." ->"Ant Build" (not "Ant Build...")

-It should output something about Instrumenting Stack
+It should output "[instrument-stack] Stack instrumented XX classes" and "BUILD SUCCESSFUL"

-Note: Each time you clean the workspace you will need to repeat this(Or put the jbullet1.1 output into a jar file and include it)
+Note: Each time you clean the workspace you will need to repeat this(Or put the jbullet1.1 output into a jar file and include it in the other projects)

+ java.lang.VerifyError: Stack map does not match the one at exception handler java version "1.8.0_131"

 To run the project:

-1. Go to Run->Run Configurations...
+1. From the menu select Run->Run Configurations...

-2. New Launch Configuration

-3. Give it a name
+Select Java Application

+2. Click the "New launch configuration" button at the top (Document icon with a plus)

+3. REplace teh text in the Name field e.g. "ElderScollerExplorer"

-4. For project use the ElderScrollsExplorer
+4. For project browse and select ElderScrollsExplorer

-5. For Main class use scrollsexplorer.ScrollsExplorer
+5. For Main class search and select ScrollsExplorer - scrollsexplorer

-6. Cut and paste the text below into Arguments tab-> VM arguments
+6. Change to the ARguements tab and cut and paste the text below into VM arguments (Not Program arguments)

     -Xmx12000m -Xms1000m  -Dsun.java2d.noddraw=true    -XX:+UnlockExperimentalVMOptions -XX:+UseG1GC -server -Djava.ext.dirs=.\none\

-7. For Working Directory pick Other then click the Workspace button and select the ElderScrollsExplorerBase project (this allows shaders to be found)
+7. For Working Directory select Other then click the Workspace button and select the ElderScrollsExplorerBase project (this allows shaders to be found)

 8. Click Run